2026-2027 Music Season

 Welcome to Music at St. David’s!
-Praised by The Baltimore Sun as “remarkable…offering admirable variety and depth of repertoire,” our series includes concert, recitals and evensongs, and special festival services, as well as our Ensemble-in-Residence and Composer-in-Residence programs.
-This year we are please to welcome The Handel Choir of Baltimore Chandos Singers as Ensemble-in-Residence and Charles Shadle as Composer-in-Residence.
+Praised by The Baltimore Sun as “remarkable…offering admirable variety and depth of repertoire,” our series includes concerts, recitals and evensongs, and special festival services, as well as our Ensemble-in-Residence and Composer-in-Residence programs.
+This year we are please to welcome Trio Sirènes as our Ensemble-in-Residence and Karena Ingram as Composer-in-Residence.
 We hope that you’ll sign up for the music series’ e-newsletter to learn more.

 As music is a central aspect of worship, faith, and life at St. David’s, all our musical events are free so that all may participate in beautiful offerings that bring us closer to the divine and to each other.
 (The only exception are two ticketed partner events with the Lorelei Ensemble and Bach in Baltimore.)
 Because free-will donations cover only part of the cost of a music series of this scope, the primary financial support comes from the Friends of St. David’s Music; in other words, you!
 If music is a meaningful part of your life, we ask you to consider making a donation to help us continue to provide the community with exciting, engaging, and enlivening music.